California PUC Drug Testing Program Consortium

 man holding car keys

-As the owner of a charter-party carrier service, if you will also drive one of the vehicles to be operated under the charter-party authority, you are required to prepare a copy of your controlled substance and alcohol tests results to be sent directly to the California Public Utilities Commission.
+As the owner of a charter-party carrier service, if you will also drive one of the vehicles to be operated under the charter-party authority, you are required to prepare a copy of your controlled substance and alcohol test results to be sent directly to the California Public Utilities Commission.

 US Drug Test Centers can help PUC-regulated transportation companies with the mandatory controlled substance and alcohol testing program.
 Programs offered by US Drug Test Centers substantially comply with the California Public Utilities Commission’s alcohol and controlled substance testing program requirements, including General Orders 157 & 158, Resolutions TL-18716 and TL-18760, and Parts 40 & 382 of Title 49 CFR.